How to Downgrade WordPress: Effective Methods for Reverting WordPress to an Older Version

 We recommend looking for alternative software with frequent updates, as outdated plugins and themes tend to have many security vulnerabilities.

-Downgrade WordPress Version Manually
+How to Downgrade WordPress Version Manually

 Downgrading WordPress manually is the best solution if you can’t access your WordPress dashboard.